eduardoafonso1089/opcua_examples/README.md

 3. **Compile the examples**:

 You can use the provided Makefile to compile the examples.
-Run the following command in the root directory of the repository:
+Run the following command in nestled directory example in the root of the repository:
 ```
-make
+make all
 ```
 ## Usage
 After compiling the examples, you can run them from the command line.
 Here are some usage examples: